khaleel56/moduleA/README.md

 # moduleA
-module A code using module B
+module A code used in module B